threefoldfoundation/info_sdk/src/gettingstarted/mainnet/mainnet_gettft.md

 # Get and Store TFT

-On Mainnet hosted 3Bot environment, there are a few options on how to get and store TFT to reserve IT Capacity for your workload deployment test.
+On a hosted 3Bot environment, there are a few options on how to get and store TFT to reserve IT Capacity for your workload deployment test.
 You can use a __pre-configured hosted 3Bot wallet__, __3Bot wallet on your ThreeFold Connect App__, or a __third-party Stellar wallet__ to store your TFT.

 You can purchase TFT by __buying or trading other stellar into TFT__ via Stellar-supported exchangers like Liquid or BTC-Alpha.
 You can also purchase TFT Directly from the farms.
 Please check this [__tutorial__ on how to buy and sell TFT](threefold:how_to_buy_and_sell)